Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 (I) includes a reference to the Barge Aground formerly known as the ‘Prince George’ in documents dating 1707 – 1718; then in 1776 leasing of the Barge Aground by Charles Purvis of Darsham, Suffolk to John Arnott of Old Brentford, bargemaster and victualler: Consideration: £25 rent for a term of 21 years on condition of an outlay of £150 in rebuilding, with covenant to repay £100 on expiry of the lease; in 1780 a reference to a ‘covenant to take beer from Mr. Graves' Brewhouse in Chiswick’.

 The Barge Aground was rebuilt in 1902 (S21) and may have taken over the site previously used by no. 362 which was demolished in the same year.
-This would explain why it is recorded at no. 361 in 1881 and 1891 censuses but at no. 362 when the Valuation Record took place in 1909/10.
+This would explain why it is recorded at no. 361 in 1881 and 1891 censuses but at no. 362 in the Valuation of 1909/10 and the 1911 census.

 Unfortunately the 1909/10 Valuation does not give much detail; there is a note ‘Unable to inspect 25/8/1914 although notice previously sent’.
 The frontage was 35’ 6” and the owners Fuller, Smith & Turner, Brewers, Chiswick.